 Since the pandemic, there has been an observed global trend of all workers, of all ages, placing greater priority on their physical and mental well-being.
-Early retirement and leaving jobs that didn't support well-being, created the 'Great Resignation' while the term 'quiet quitting' has emerged to describe employees who have decided to do the minimum work required to satisfy their work obligations as a protest against the culture of overworking.
-These phenomena have drawn attention to the importance of mental health and well-being in the workplace.
+Early retirement and leaving jobs that didn't support well-being, created the 'Great Resignation' while the term 'quiet quitting' has emerged to describe employees who have decided to do the minimum work required to satisfy their work obligations as a protest against the culture of overworking.53 These phenomena have drawn attention to the importance of mental health and well-being in the workplace.

-53 The term "Great Resignation" was coined by Anthony Klotz, an associate professor of management at Texas A&M University, to describe the significant number of employees leaving their jobs in the post-pandemic period.
+The term "Great Resignation" was coined by Anthony Klotz, an associate professor of management at Texas A&M University, to describe the significant number of employees leaving their jobs in the post-pandemic period.

-you're in person."
+"I think some of those invaluable conversations happen when you're in person."